-- The interdepartmental nature and purposes of the program require that students cut across departments in selecting courses.
-However, to ensure a coherent program of study, they should plan their schedules in consultation with the program chair.
-Their program of study must include:
+The interdisciplinary purposes of the program require that students take courses in a variety of departments relevant to their interests.
+To ensure a coherent program of study, they must plan their schedules in consultation with the Program Chair.

 - The “Colloquium in American Studies,” American Studies 200 and 201, during the fall term of their first and second years.
 200, offered in even-numbered years, covers major works in American Studies.
 201, offered in odd-numbered years, covers a major theme in American Studies.

-- All coursework requirements (except 314), and the language requirement, must be met before taking the oral examination.
+- All coursework requirements (except 314), and the language requirement, must be met before taking the general examination.

 All Incompletes must be resolved before taking the general examination.